spacehen/cdl86/README.md

-# CDL
+# cdl86

-Compact Detour Library (C)
+cdl - Compact Detour Library

 # Abstract
-CDL is an experimental detours library written in C for x86_64 Linux.
+cdl86 is an experimental detours library written in C for x86_64 Linux.
 It allows for the interception of C/C++ functions in memory.
 These functions may be standalone or PLT (Procedure Linkage Table) calls.